 She has been also devoting herself to Chamber music, playing with Quartets Eder of Budapest and Nuova Cameristica and with the American violist James Creitz.
 These partnerships have also enabled the production of important CDs, which obtained flattering appreciations.

 In 1986, she started a partnership with the pianist Gabriele Rota (pupil of the same Tiziana Moneta and of Aldo Ciccolini for the piano and of Vittorio Fellegara for Composition), facing up to the repertoire for piano four hands and two pianos.
-The Duo has already a thirty-year international career behind itself, with an extensive discography which includes, among other things, the complete works by Dvořák, Debussy, Ravel and many world premieres, also of contemporary music.
+The Duo has already a thirty-five-year international career behind itself, with an extensive discography which includes, among other things, the complete works by Dvořák, Debussy, Ravel and many world premieres, also of contemporary music.

 Tiziana Moneta, teacher at the “G. Donizetti” Conservatory of Bergamo, has been appointed Ambassador of the Study Centre “Ars Magistri” for the study and the spread of the teachings of Arturo Benedetti Michelangeli.
 The journalist Carlo Enrico Bazzani has reserved her a profile in the book “The protagonists” – published by Comedit – dedicated to Italian women who have established themselves professionally in all fields of culture.

 For a long time, the pianist has maintained close relations with the Nobel Prize Rita Levi Montalcini, who made her a present of all his books with personal dedication.

 In 2011 Tiziana Moneta, in collaboration with SIMC (Italian Society of Contemporary Music), established an International Composition Competition dedicated to the memory of her husband, the composer Vittorio Fellegara.
 After three editions of the competition, this initiative was renewed in the Vittorio Fellegara Prize (in collaboration with Nomus association) which was assigned in 2019 to the musicologist Martin Nicastro and in 2022 to the Achrome Ensemble, with an award ceremony and a concert at the Museo del Novecento in Milan.
 The Achrome Ensemble recorded a CD entirely devoted to chamber music by Vittorio Fellegara.